Stezsz/NetPractice/README.md

 What is a Network?
 </h2>

 In simple terms, a **Network** in computing is a group of two or more devices that can communicate amongst each other.
-By communicating we mean the possibility of **sending** and **receiving** data (or *packets*) - beetween different devices (or *nodes*).
+By communicating we mean the possibility of **sending** and **receiving** data (or *packets*) - between different devices (or *nodes*).

 The **Internet** is one of many examples of a network.
 It is probably the biggest network in the world, and connects many different nodes, making the sharing of data available between devices located anywhere in the world.

 The Internet is considered a **Public Network**.
 A Public Network allows for data transfer between any device connected to it, with no or very little control access.
 Usually, it is operated by a telecommunications company for the specific purpose of providing data transmission services to the public.

 On the other hand, we also have **Private Networks**.
 A Private Network allows for communication between devices that are restricted to a specific location or domain.
-The data transfer is not allowed for anyone unregistered, making it a much safer and controled environment.
+The data transfer is not allowed for anyone unregistered, making it a much safer and controlled environment.
 A Home Network is an example of private network.
 In there, you can connect to your personal printer when no one who isn't connected to your house's Wi-Fi, for example, could.

 <h2 id="TCP">
-What is TCP and IP Adress?
+What are TCP and IP Addresses?
 </h2>

 In order to transfer data from one point to another across a network, many different types of protocols exist to ensure access, transport, security and stability.
 All these protocols work together, each one responsible for what we call a "layer" in the communication process.